 Hummingbirds will explore different areas of the yard, and anywhere there is red – whether it is natural or artificial – is likely to attract their attention.

 When that happens, the birds can get trapped somewhere that isn't safe for them to be, such as:

-When the bird first realizes it cannot get out, its survival instinct is to flight straight up higher, seeking an exit out of reach of potential predators or other threats.
+When the bird first realizes it cannot get out, its survival instinct is to fly up higher, seeking an exit out of reach of potential predators or other threats.
 This can make it even harder for the bird to find its way safely out of an unknown spot.

 Dangers of Being Trapped

 When a hummingbird is trapped, it becomes stressed and frantic in the unfamiliar territory.